Sta199-S18/website/content/policies.md

 ### Course components:

+#### Class sessions:

+In case you miss class or would like to review the material covered in class, you can view the recordings [here](https://trinity.capture.duke.edu/Panopto/Pages/Sessions/List.aspx?folderID=9161c49e-b3d5-4d40-a282-ebe8a938055d).
+Note that you will need to log in with your Net ID.

 #### Teams:

 To construct functional and diverse teams, you will be asked to complete a short survey to gauge your previous exposure to programming topics.
 After completing the survey, you will be assigned to teams of 3-4 students - these teams will stay consistent throughout the semester (barring extraordinary circumstances).
 You will work in these teams during class, on application exercises, on labs, and on the project.